MicrosoftDocs/fabric-docs/docs/data-factory/format-avro.md

 Under **Advanced** settings in the **Destination** tab, the following Avro format related properties are displayed.

 - **Max rows per file**: When writing data into a folder, you can choose to write to multiple files and specify the maximum rows per file.
-Specify the maximum rows that you want to write per file.
 - **File name prefix**: Applicable when **Max rows per file** is configured.
 Specify the file name prefix when writing data to multiple files, resulted in this pattern: `<fileNamePrefix>_00000.<fileExtension>`.
 If not specified, the file name prefix is auto generated.
 This property doesn't apply when the source is a file based store or a partition option enabled data store.

 ## Table summary